Paink64/HPC-AI-Resources/HPC-Intro-LLMs.md

-# 🚀✨ Workshop: Running Large Language Models (LLMs) on HPC ✨🚀
+# 🚀✨ HPC: Introduction of Large Language Models (LLMs) ✨🚀

 ## 🎯 Goal
 🤖 Learn how to efficiently run Large Language Models (LLMs) on **High-Performance Computing (HPC) systems**, leveraging **JupyterLab** for scalable text generation and question-answering tasks.
 Whether you're new to LLMs or HPC, this hands-on workshop will guide you through the essentials! 🚀